-The Atupele hospital, which is located in the village of Katumbi in Malawi, currently covers 29 villages with a total population of 24,700 inhabitants and is managed and run by the Rosarian Sisters.
+The Atupele Community Hospital, which is located in the village of Katumbi in Malawi, currently covers 29 villages with a total population of 24,700 inhabitants and is managed and run by the Rosarian Sisters.
 The Rural Hospital of Atupele opened its doors in 2008 to serve a community that was in great need of health services in the area.
 The NGO África Directo built the hospital with the help of various donors.
-Due to frequent and prolonged power outages, we are developing a solar PV installation for backup electricity, which is more reliable, cleaner and more economic than the current generator set used during power outages.

 - Service: Light and 24/7 electrical supply

 - PV Installation: 36 panels (9,9 kW), lithium batteries (27.8 kWh)

 - Social Impact: Improvement in hospital service and quality

 - Project Situation: In operation

 It is a Catholic hospital, non-governmental, and is under the supervision of CHAM (Christian Health Association of Malawi).
 This Catholic association has a network of hospitals, rural hospitals and health centers distributed throughout the country.
 They provide health services without distinction of race, sex or religion.
 They also coordinate and facilitate technical assistance as well as promote the development of communities through quality health care.
 Belonging to CHAM also means that salaries of qualified health personnel are assumed by them.